seolcu/seolcu.com/content/about/_index.md

 [Github Repository](https://github.com/seolcu/linux-setup-script)

-My personal Linux setup script for Debian, Arch, and NixOS.
+My personal Linux setup script to be productive after distrohopping.
 Designed only for my personal use, but you can use it if you want.

 It is built with [python](https://www.python.org/).